sunho/cse110/index.md

 ## Introduction

 My name is Sunho.
 I'm a third year cs student from Muir College.
-I'm also an international student from South Korea.

-I'm really passionate about programming.
-In fact, I've started coding when I was in elementary school and kept pouring efforts to polish my skills.
+I've been really passionate about programming since when I was in elementary school.
 So, if you want to have a nerdy technical discussion or are stuck on some weird bug, feel free to hit me up!
 If you're curious about the works I've done, you can find them in: [suhno.io](https://sunho.io)

 Besides work, I love playing chess and tetris.
 I've also started cooking most of my meal since last year and it has become a sort of hobby.
 The best food I can make is spicy stir-fried fork.
 I try to jog every single day, so you might find me running across campus at random hours.